osilander/203.311/Week3/Week3.md

 > **EXERCISE 11**<br>
 > So now let's do what Jackman did.
 Make a scatter plot of voter turnout (on the *x* axis) versus income inequality (on the *y* axis).
 What do you see?

-One country – South Africa – stands out as being very different to all the other countries.
+One country – it happens to be South Africa – stands out as being very different to all the other countries.
 In statistics, this process of looking for unusual data points is called [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection), and on this graph, South Africa would be said to be an *outlier*.
 It is important to think critically before removing data from any analysis – doing that can effectively force the data to look the way you want it to rather than the way it actually is.
-However, this is a good example of where a single point looks suspicious.
-It would be quite reasonable to ask whether you get the same result if you just considered the countries other than South Africa.
+However, this plot is a good example of where a single point looks suspicious.
+It would be quite reasonable to ask whether you get the same result if you just consider the countries other than South Africa.
 If there is genuinely an association between voter turnout and income inequality, the correlation you calculated above should still hold up.

 So what does the correlation between voter turnout and income inequality look like when we exclude South Africa?